joelclermont/kendo-docs/getting-started/ui-widgets/appearance-styling.md

 ## Customizing Appearance

-Usually, a CSS property defined by a primitive CSS class is used by all widgets that use this CSS class, unless overridden by a higher specificity selector.
+Usually, a CSS property defined by a primitive class is used by all widgets that use that  class, unless overridden by a higher specificity selector.
 For example:

     .k-link
     {